jimmy-zx/csc2332-mbqc/report/report.typ

 Because the masking $alpha_i$ and $r_i$ are chosen independently and uniformly at random, Bob cannot infer the actual computation, or the computation result.

+== Simulation

+We extended our automatic transpilation library to support simulations of UBQC.
+1. When preparing a state, introduces a random angle $alpha$ via a Z-rotation.
+2. When measuring a state, reverts the corresponding random angle $alpha$ and randomly adds $pi$ to the measurement angle.
+3. When performing Pauli-corrections, flips the classical results depending on the mask.

+To preserve gate independence, the random angle $alpha$ is reverted for the output qubits of each gate.
+An example of a UBQC $Z$-rotation gate is shown in @ubqc-rz.

+To emulate the service provider (Bob)'s view of the measurements, we added a random $H R_z(pi) H$ gate for every output, which emulates the mask $pi$ (rotation on the XY-plane) provided by the client (Alice).

+#figure(
+  image("gen/ubqc_rz.svg"),
+  caption: [
+    UBQC version of $R_z(pi / 2)$, with $alpha = pi / 4$ and a mask of $pi$.
+    The random angle $alpha$ is reverted before the Pauli corrections, and the Pauli corrections results are flipped based on the mask.
+  ]
+)<ubqc-rz>

 == Results

-Correctness follows from the fact that Alice exactly recovers the same effective measurement outcomes as in the non-blind MBQC-based QFT as shown in @qft-result after applying the classical flips determined by ${r_i}$.
-Conversely, Bob only observes a uniformly distributed measurement outcome as shown in
+Correctness follows from the fact that Alice exactly recovers the same effective measurement outcomes as in the non-blind MBQC-based QFT as shown in @qft-ubqc-result after applying the classical flips determined by ${r_i}$.
+Conversely, Bob only observes a uniformly distributed measurement outcome.
-@qft-ubqc-result.
-This implies Bob can gain no information from measurement.
+This implies Bob can gain no information from the measurements.

 #figure(
-  image("asset/qft-ubqc-result.svg"),
+  image("gen/ubqc_res.svg"),
-  caption: [Measurement results in Bob's view of the UBQC-based two-qubit QFT
+  caption: [Measurement results in Alice and Bob's view of the UBQC-based two-qubit QFT
-    with frequency obtained from the Qiskit simulation for 20000 shots, showing a universal distribution.
+    with frequency obtained from the Qiskit simulation for 100 experiments, showing that Alice gets the correct distribution while Bob gets a universal distribution.
   ],
 ) <qft-ubqc-result>